[3 Ways] How to Find and Delete Duplicate Files on Mac

 - Preview the duplicate files and delete the ones you don't need.

-How to Find and Delete Duplicate Files on Mac with Finder Smart Folders
+How to Find and Remove Duplicate Files on Mac Using Finder Smart Folders

-If you don't want to install BuhoCleaner on your Mac, then use Finder to manually find and remove unwanted duplicate files.
+If you prefer not to install any software on your Mac, you can use Finder's built-in duplicate file finder, Smart Folder, to manually locate and remove unwanted duplicate files.

-How to Find and Delete Duplicate Files on Mac with Terminal
+How to Find and Delete Duplicate Files on Mac Using Terminal

 Another way to search for duplicate files on a Mac is to use Terminal, a powerful tool built into macOS.
 If you know Mac very well or are familiar with complex commands, follow these steps to find duplicates on your Mac.